 (b) The date and time the order was issued;

 (c) The date and time the order expires;

-(d) Whether a mental health evaluation or chemical dependency evaluation of the respondent is required;
+(d) Whether a behavioral health evaluation of the respondent is required;

 (e) The address of the court in which any responsive pleading should be filed;